katrinortmann/FairEval/README.md

 #### Input

-The stand-alone version of this implementation accepts two different input formats.
+The stand-alone version of this implementation accepts two different input formats: span files and CoNLL2000 files.

 **1. Span files**